tekcapzule/tekcapzule-core/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project contains set of re-usable helper methods and other shared classes that are used across all TekCapsule backend services (Lambda functions).
+This project contains set of re-usable helper methods and other shared classes that are used across all tekcapzule backend services (Lambda functions).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>